JacksonWuxs/DaPy/README.md

 Description
 ========================================================
-As a light data **processing** and **analysis** library，**DaPy** is committed to saving data scientists the time of analyzing datasets and improving the efficiency of research.
+As a light data **processing** and **analysis** library，**DaPy** is committed to saving analyzing time of data scientists and improving the efficiency of research.
 We hope that DaPy can help data scientists process or analysis their datasets more *quickly* and *easily*.